Skip to main content

 2020: A bio-heating facility in Kivenlahti

 A biomass-fired 49-megawatt heating plant was commissioned in 2020 on the Kivenlahti, Espoo site where two wood pellet boilers were already producing district heat.
-The new facility replaced one of the last two remaining coal-fired units in the Suomenoja power plant and increased the share of carbon-neutral district heating in Espoo to 40%.
+The new facility replaced one of the last two remaining coal-fired units in the Suomenoja power plant.

 2022: AI-driven smart steering to reduce emissions

 Demand side response (DSR), or smart control of district heating, optimises both the heat production and the heating of buildings at differing intervals so that heat can be allocated to where it is most needed at a given time.
-With demand side response, the use of back-up heat plants can be reduced, resulting in lower emissions.
+With demand side response, the use of back-up heat plants can be reduced, resulting in less fossil fuel use.